Commercial Mortgage Calculator

 Understanding the Commercial Mortgage Calculator

 Our Calculator will help to determine the estimated principal, interest, and amortization for any given loan amount and rate.
 The principal is the amount of money you are borrowing from the lender.
 The principal amount you are eligible to borrow depends on what your current finances and future business prospects can handle, as determined by the lender.
-Some factors lenders use to determine how much they can lend a borrower are the projected revenue the property will yield (Net Operating Income) and how much your total assets cover in relation to your total debt (Loan To Value).
+Some factors lenders use to determine how much they can lend a borrower are the projected revenue the property will yield (Net Operating Income, or NOI) and how much your total assets cover in relation to your total debt (Loan To Value, or LTV).
 The industry median interest rate for commercial real estate loans is approximately 3% above the federal rate.
 The amount of interest that you will be required to pay for the life of the loan term is typically determined by your credit score.
 The loan term is the duration of time that you have to pay off the principal and interest of the loan.
 Loan terms for commercial properties are usually about 15-30 years.
 The length of the loan term affects the size of your monthly installments, as well as how much you would have paid off at the end of the loan (your balloon payment).

 Commonly associated with amortized loans are balloon payments.
 Balloon payments involve the borrower paying off the principal with decreasing interest amounts, leaving a large (balloon) payment of mostly principal towards the end of the loan term.
 Balloon payments should always be planned for, as they can deal quite a blow to your finances if not budgeted for.
 That's why consulting with the team at Commercial Real Estate Loans, Inc. will work to your advantage.
 Our commercial mortgage experts will ensure that your cash flow is prepared to handle balloon payments with ease throughout your loan term before you sign any contracts.